Related posts and pages

 Why is it so normal to have both beer and other drinks like sake in one night of drinking?

-Beer is the only drink considered informal enough to break the ice, but can make you bloated if you are eating too (which is usual).
+Beer is the only drink considered informal enough to break the ice, perhaps because you can swig it, but can make you bloated if you are eating too (which is usual).

 Why do the Japanese eat soba when they move house (hikoshi soba)?

 The practical reason is that it is quick and easy to prepare.
 In the New Year, the long soba noodles stand for long life, but I can’t see the connection here.

 Why are the Koreans the only ones to switch to metal chopsticks?